Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Widom line, phase transitions and cluster size study

 \subsection{Mott transition and thermodynamic limit for the Widom line.}

-The choice of the cluster labelled $N_c=6$ shown in Fig.~\ref{fig: cluster_conv}~a) for the results presented up to now is a compromise between the necessity to have a large cluster and the numerical resources required to perform the calculations.
+The choice of the cluster labeled $N_c=6$ shown in Fig.~\ref{fig: cluster_conv}(a) for the results presented up to now is a compromise between the necessity to have a large cluster and the numerical resources required to perform the calculations.
 This cluster does not support three-sublattice order, is relatively small, although larger than many of the previously used clusters for the MT~\cite{park:2008, Sordi:2010,Sordi:2011,Balzer:2009,Dang:2015,reymbautMottTransition2020a}, and following the definition of Ref.~\citenum{betts:1999}, is ferromagnetically imperfect when $t'=0$.
 However, it is bipartite when $t'=0$ (see Appendix~\ref{sec: biparticity}), a concept useful for strongly correlated systems~\cite{Maier_Betts_2005}.
 When $|t'|$ is set equal to $|t|$, we recover the triangular lattice and the cluster becomes ferromagnetically perfect, as discussed in Appendix~\ref{sec: ferromagnetic_imperfection}.
-In this section, we compare the normal-state phase diagram obtained using this cluster with other cluster choices, summarized in Fig.~\ref{fig: cluster_conv}.
+In this section, we compare the normal-state phase diagram obtained using the $N_c=6$ cluster with other cluster choices, summarized in Fig.~\ref{fig: cluster_conv}.

-For all the clusters in Fig.~\ref{fig: cluster_conv}~a), the Widom line has been found and there is a clear trend that suggests that it survives in the thermodynamic limit.
+Since previous Widom lines were only found in small clusters~\cite{park:2008, Sordi:2012, hebert_superconducting_2015, fratino2016organizing,WalshSordiEntanglement:2019}, one could argue that they are an artifact.
+For all the clusters in Fig.~\ref{fig: cluster_conv}, the Widom line has been found and there is a clear trend suggesting that it survives in the thermodynamic limit.
 Although it is clearly seen for the largest $N_c=16$ cluster at high temperature, we could not look for it below $T=1/6$ in that cluster due to the long computation time and to the uncertainty coming from the sign problem (see Appendix \ref{sec: biparticity} for further comments on the sign problem).

-Since Widom lines were found only in small clusters before~\cite{Sordi:2012,hebert_superconducting_2015,fratino2016organizing,WalshSordiEntanglement:2019}, one could argue that they are an artefact.
-We claim that our results in Fig.~\ref{fig: cluster_conv} demonstrate that the Widom line exists in the thermodynamic limit\footnote{Note that the Widom line for $N_c=1$ seems to be different from the ``quantum Widom line'' in Ref.~\cite{vucicevic:2013,Eisenlohr_Lee_Vojta_2019}.}.
+We claim that these results strongly suggest that the double occupancy Widom line exists in the thermodynamic limit~\footnote{Note that the Widom line for $N_c=1$ seems to be different from the ``quantum Widom line'' in Ref.~\cite{vucicevic:2013,Eisenlohr_Lee_Vojta_2019}.}.